BardicDefense/purple-hack/README.md

 ### Mage

 1d6 Hit Die (6hp+Con mod at 1st level).
 Can cast one spell per round.
 Can use any weapon or armor, so long as they meet its strength minimum, if any, but they can't normally cast spells in armor.
 Receive attack bonus of +1 every two levels, starting at level 2.
 All spells are divided into eight schools (see [Magic & Spells](#magic-spells)).
-By default, mages have access to four schools, rolled randomly.
-However, after rolling, a mage can trade away access to one school (up to two maximum) in exchange for one of the following special abilities (each can be chosen only once, and only at character creation):
+By default, mages have access to four schools (one chosen, and three rolled randomly).
+After rolling, a mage can trade away access to one school (up to two maximum) in exchange for one of the following special abilities (each can be chosen only once, and only at character creation):

 - **Battlemage**: You can cast spells while wearing light armor, and your class attack bonus improves to +1 every level, starting at level 1, stopping at +15.
 - **Focused**: Select one additional mage feat.